 Remove the grapefruit and let them cool.
-When you are able to touch them, juice all five slices and place juice in the fridge to cool further.
+When you are able to touch them, juice all five slices and place juice in the fridge to cool completely.

-When tequila has seeped and grapefruit juice has cooled, combine 4 oz. grapefruit juice, 1 1/2 oz. habanero tequila, 1/2 oz. grand marnier, and 1 oz. lime juice in a shaker.
+When tequila has steeped and grapefruit juice has cooled, combine 4 oz. grapefruit juice, 1 1/2 oz. habanero tequila, 1/2 oz. grand marnier, and 1 oz. lime juice in a shaker.

 Pour into ice-filled glass rimmed with mixture of sea salt and cayenne.
 Add sliced grapefruit and lime.